cyclr/docs/pages/v2/05-application-connectors/authentication/childcare-crm.md

 ### Requirements

 To connect with Cyclr, you need a [LineLeader Enroll Account](https://login.lineleader.com/login?from=enroll).
-Service accounts are recommended for this purpose, and can be created from within LineLeader Enroll by clicking Settings > Staff Settings > Service Accounts > Create Service Account.
+Service accounts are recommended for this purpose.
+To create a service account from within LineLeader Enroll, select **Settings** > **Staff Settings** > **Service Accounts** > **Create Service Account**.

-Note, only LineLeader Enroll users with the System Privilege of "Service Accounts" will be able to create service accounts.
+> **Note**: Only LineLeader Enroll users with the **Service Accounts** System Privilege can create service accounts.

 ### Get authentication details

 To authenticate your connector, you need to get the username and password associated with your service account.
-  They can be found in your LineLeader Enroll Dashboard by clikcin Settings > Staff Settings.
-Service accounts will be listed at the bottom of the page.
+To find these authentication values in your LineLeader Enroll Dashboard, go to **Settings** > **Staff Settings** and you can view the service accounts listed at the bottom of the page.
 Select the service account you intend to use Cyclr with and make a note of the username and password.

 </section>
 <section class="card">